rat-pac/ratpac-two/doc/users_guide/command_interface.md

  * `/rat/db/load <filename>` :
      This command loads data from the specified file into RATDB.
      Load material optical properties e.g. `/rat/db/load OPTICS.ratdb`
- * `/rat/db/set <TABLE_NAME> <value_or_values>`:
+* `/rat/db/set <TABLE>[<index>] <field> <json_value>`:
-     This command allows modification of specific database entries at runtime.
-The <TABLE_NAME> specifies the database table (e.g., MATERIALS, GEO, OPTICS).
-The optional index fields identify the specific entry within the table (e.g., name:AV for an entry named "AV" in a geometry table). <parameter_name> is the field to change, and <value> is the new value.
-The <value_type> might be required to specify if the value is a float, int, string, bool, or an array_float, array_int, etc.
-     Change the light yield of the scintillator material Assuming a table 'MATERIALS', indexed by 'name', parameter 'LIGHT_YIELD', value is float `/rat/db/set MATERIALS name:LS LIGHT_YIELD float 10000.0`
-     Modify a PMT parameter, e.g., quantum efficiency for a specific PMT model Assuming table 'PMTPROPS', index 'pmt_model', parameter 'QE', value is array of floats `/rat/db/set PMTPROPS pmt_model:R12345 QE array_float [0.20,0.22,0.25,0.22,0.20]`
+    Modify a value in the specified RATDB table. `<TABLE>` may include an index such as `name:AV` to select a particular entry.
+The last argument is interpreted as JSON and converted to the appropriate data type automatically.
+For example `/rat/db/set MATERIALS name:LS LIGHT_YIELD 10000.0`
+    `/rat/db/set PMTPROPS pmt_model:R12345 QE [0.20,0.22,0.25,0.22,0.20]`
     The ability to modify RATDB parameters at runtime via `/rat/db/set` is extremely powerful for systematic studies.
      Users can employ macro control flow (like `/control/loop`) to iterate over different material properties, PMT efficiencies, or minor geometry variations without needing to create and manage numerous distinct RATDB files.
      This greatly streamlines the process of studying the impact of detector parameter uncertainties.
 * `/rat/db/server <url>`: